that-guy-jamie/devops-monkee/SBEP_Core/EXCEPTION-POLICIES/EP-DEP-001.md

 Last-Updated: 2025-10-21

 ## Purpose
-Allow a narrowly-scoped, auditable exception to the “scripted deploys only” rule when CI/CD is unavailable and the deployment script cannot succeed.
+Allow a narrowly-scoped, auditable exception to the "scripted deploys only" rule when CI/CD is unavailable and the deployment script cannot succeed.

 ## When This Policy Applies
 - CI/CD service is degraded or unreachable, and